pablodecm/phd_thesis/src/101_chapter_1.md

 (e.g. $Z$, $W^{\pm}$ and Higgs bosons or top quark) to the agreement of precise predictions with meticulous experimental observations.
-The fine structure constant $\alpha$ at zero energy scale is an example of the latter, with its experimentally determined value being compatible with its Standard Model based theoretical prediction down to 12 significant digits [@hanneke2008new; @parker2018measurement].
+The fine structure constant $\alpha$ at zero energy scale is an example of the latter, with its experimentally determined value consistent among independent physical measurements when the Standard Model based theoretical correction are accounted, down to 12 significant digits [@hanneke2008new; @parker2018measurement].
 In addition to describing natural phenomena with unprecedented accuracy, the SM is a self-consistent theory that provides non-divergent predictions at the highest energy scales probed to date.